Cache-aided Interference Management Using Hypercube Combinatorial Cache Designs: Introduction

 \section{Introduction}

 Wireless traffic has grown dramatically in recent years due to the increasing mobile data demand, especially due to video delivery services \cite{cisco2016global}.
-One promising approach to handle this traffic bottleneck is to exploit local cache memories at end user devices or network edge nodes (e.g., small cell base station) to pre-store part of the contents (e.g, movies) which may be requested in the near future.
-With the help of these cache nodes, the system can serve the users with a much higher rate and lower latency \cite{maddah2014fundamental,wan2016caching,ji2016fundamental,maddahali2015interference,Naderializadeh2017interference,Hachem2018interference,Sengupta2017fog,shariatpanahi2017physical}.

-Among all schemes based on caching approaches, coded caching, introduced in \cite{maddah2014fundamental}, has attracted significant attentions.
-In particular, Maddah-Ali and Niesen in considered a {\em shared link network} and studied the problem of minimizing the worst-case traffic load or {\em rate}.
+One promising approach to handle this traffic bottleneck is to exploit local cache memories at end user devices or network edge nodes (e.g., small cell base station) to pre-store part of the contents (e.g, movies) which might be requested in the near future.
+With the help of these cache nodes, the system can serve users with a much higher rate and lower latency \cite{maddah2014fundamental,wan2016caching,ji2016fundamental, maddahali2015interference,Naderializadeh2017interference,Hachem2018interference, bidokhti2017gaussian, Sengupta2017fog,shariatpanahi2017physical}.
+Among all schemes based on caching approaches, coded caching, introduced in \cite{maddah2014fundamental}, has attracted significant attention.
+In particular, Maddah-Ali and Niesen considered a {\em shared link network} and studied the problem of minimizing the worst-case traffic load or {\em rate}.
 It was shown that prefetching packets of the library files in a uniform manner during the placement phase, and employing coded scheme based on linear index code during the delivery phase, is sufficient to provide optimal rate under uncoded cache placement \cite{wan2016caching,yu2018uncoded}.
 Later, the idea of coded caching has been extended to Device-to-Device (D2D) caching networks \cite{ji2016fundamental}, multi-server caching networks \cite{Shariatpanahi2016multiserver} and combination caching networks \cite{wan2017survey}, where the channels between the transmitters and receivers are either wireline channel or broadcast noiseless channel.